pvdz/zeparser3/README.md

 - Find out what the memory footprint is like, how much can it parse before bailing
 - Automatic test case updating (inline)
 - Improved error messages with proper token locations and good semantics etc
+- At error location in tests with `at: '         ^'` pointing to the code: field above